Welcome to Woodpecker

 Build steps are containers

-- either use your own and install the needed tools in custom image or
+- either use your own and install the needed tools in custom Docker images, or

-- search for available images that are already tailored for your needs on container registries like Docker Hub
+- search Docker Hub for images that are already tailored for your needs)

 - List the commands that should be executed in your container, in order to build or test your application